MoodleLogging in to Moodle:

 - You may have some specialty courses that only appear in the Navigation block at the right under My Courses (ie. DEV sections for instructors).
 The course code (BUAD-123) and the Course Reference Number (10871.201810) can be a little mysterious.
 The last 6 digits of the CRN show the year (2018) and the term (10 for winter, 20 for summer, 30 for fall).
 Continuing Studies uses 11 for winter, 21 or 22 for summer, and 31 for fall.

 - Sometimes you have to click Site home, scroll to the bottom and search for a course.
 Make sure you include the hyphen (ie. BUAD-123)

 - For customised navigation you can create your own Current Courses Block

 - At the far bottom right of every Moodle page you'll find a link to Moodle Docs(for version 3.1).
 This is the wiki that explains all the features of Moodle.

-- Under Moodle Help at the top of any Moodle page you can pull down to a Moodle Student Guide, Common Tasks for Students, Common Tasks for Teachers and an Online Moodle Service Request.
+- Under Moodle Help at the top of any Moodle page you can pull down to a Moodle Student Guide, Course Building Series For Teachers and an Online Moodle Service Request.

 Moodle Student Orientation Lesson Plan